 - Have a large, estimated size, for example, with a total annual revenue of at least a billion US dollars.

 - Use technologies widely adopted in the domain and present in different manufacturing sectors.

 A machine tool is a device that uses cutting tools to remove material from a workpiece.
 This process, called machining, results in the desired geometry of the workpiece.
 Machining is a subtractive process, meaning that the material is removed from the original geometry to create the desired shape.

 Numerical control (NC) is a technology that allows machines to be controlled by computers.
-This technology has revolutionized machine tools, making them more accurate and allowing for greater flexibility in their use.
+This technology has revolutionised machine tools, making them more accurate and allowing for greater flexibility in their use.
 NC machine tools are now widely used in production systems and can be used on other types of machines, such as lasers and bending machines.

 To facilitate the understanding of what we discovered in our research, we introduce some basic concepts related to the use of machine tools:

 - Numerical control.
 The NC is the most critical element of the machine, as it controls the entire process.
 This system includes visual programming functions to speed up the setup of production cycles.
 Additionally, the NC is always equipped with a human-machine interface (HMI) to facilitate operator interaction with control.

 - Programming.
 Initially developed in the 1950s, G-code (aka RS-274) is the predominant programming language in the world of machine tools.
 It is presented as a series of instructions initialised by a letter address, which follow one another on successive lines separated by paragraph breaks; each of these lines is called a “block.”
 Each letter address specifies the type of movement or function called by the user in that part of the program.

 - Parametric programming.
 Parametric programming is a way to make programs that are adjustable to different values.
 This is done by using variables that the user can input, and then the program will change based on those values.
 This is used in machine tools to help with things like feedback and closed-loop controls between production systems.